jsantoro10/jsantoro10.github.io/_cases/nonna.md

         - Horace is a single father working at a major hospital in the city.
 His schedule can be unpredictable so he prefers to order food from restaurants instead of getting groceries that may expire.
         - He orders meals based on his daughter’s food preferences and schedule so he gets frustrated when there are no options to add notes or request cutlery.
   challenges:
-    description: "After mapping out each step of these users’ journey, I discovered the following key challenges that weren’t addressed by third-party food delivery apps like Seamless and ChowNow:"
+    description: "I discovered the following improvement opportunities not addressed by third-party food delivery apps like Seamless and ChowNow:"
     list:
       - "Users want the **option to add notes to a menu item** or their overall order."
       - "Users want a **reliable pickup experience** with accurate status updates and an easy handoff."
   competitive_analysis:
     summary:
-      - Now that I had an understanding of our target users’ experience with third-party delivery apps, I wanted to analyze the **ordering experience of restaurants with in-house delivery apps**.
-      - Using the App Store, I selected **two direct competitors** among the highest rated ‘Italian restaurant’ apps, along with **one indirect competitor** from the highest rated ‘restaurant’ apps.
-I looked at aspects like features, accessibility, user flow, and navigation, as well as App Store user reviews.
+      - Next, I evaluated the ordering experience of in-house delivery apps–**two direct competitors** among the highest rated ‘Italian restaurant’ apps, and **one indirect competitor** from the highest rated ‘restaurant’ apps.
     competitors:
       - competitor1.png
       - competitor2.png
       - competitor3.png
     analysis:
-      - My analysis validated the challenges previously noted, in addition to revealing a **user preference for single sign-on**.
-I was surprised to find that many of the user reviews for the competitors’ apps noted a broken ordering flow.
-Unsurprisingly, users stopped using the app altogether once it lost value to them.
+      - While nearly all of the apps offered single-sign on options and loyalty discounts, user reviews revealed issues in the same areas as third-party delivery apps.
+For instance, two of the three apps featured a broken ordering flow, leading users to stop using the app altogether.
   insight: "**Our users value efficiency, reliability, and customization.**"
 ideation:
   summary: Once I had a clear idea of the key challenges–and, in turn, the key improvement opportunities–I began sketching out different iterations of the homepage using the **Crazy Eights exercise**.